sirisian/ecmascript-types/examples/ecs.md

 The TypeScript original leans on four type-level features this proposal doesn't have - indexed access types (`ComponentDataMap[C]`), mapped types with `Partial` (the `spawn` literal), `keyof` (the resource map), and string literal unions (transition types, phases).
 Two of the four have *better* answers here (type-keyed resources and events; enums), one has an adequate one (spawn as typed pairs), and one required the extrapolation everything else in this example stands on:

 - **Structure-of-arrays storage.** Resolved as the [structure of arrays](../soa.md) extension: the columns are `SoA.<T>`, one parallel array per immediate field behind the element API of `[].<T>`.
 Nothing in the systems below changed when the layout did, which was the design's whole claim.
 The [particle system](particlesystem.md) wanted the same thing for GPU attribute upload.
-- **Compile-time functions in type position.** Resolved: `componentType(C)` used as a type replaces `ComponentDataMap[C]`, and the main proposal's compile-time type expressions bless exactly this - an expression evaluating to a type object is a valid type annotation, with `type` naming the type such a function returns.
-Without it the alternative was one accessor overload per component, fifty-five declarations edited in lockstep with the enum.
+- **Compile-time functions in type position.** Resolved for the typed paths: where the component is a compile-time constant - `column.<C>()`, `each.<C1>()`, `getRef.<C>()` - `componentType(C)` used as a type replaces `ComponentDataMap[C]`, since the main proposal blesses an expression evaluating to a type object as a valid type annotation, with `type` naming the type such a function returns.
+Applying `componentType` to a *runtime* id can't go in type position, because the proposal requires a compile-time function's arguments to be constants, so the two sites that construct or read a column from a dynamic id use value-level fallbacks: an exhaustive `newColumn(id)` switch factory in the constructor, and an untyped `columnAny(comp): any` accessor for the opaque data-shuttling in `#migrate`, `disableComponent`, and `enableComponent`.
+Dependent dispatch over a runtime enum-indexed type function - which would retire both the factory and the untyped accessor - is the open wish.
+Without the typed form the alternative was one accessor overload per component, fifty-five declarations edited in lockstep with the enum.
 - **Generic type parameters in expression position.** Resolved alongside the above: `getResource<T>()` does `this.#resources.get(T)`, and the runtime type objects section now states that a generic type parameter in scope evaluates to the type object it was specialized with.
 - **Type objects as Map keys** are endorsed in the keyed collections section, with the scalar wrapper-class convention this example uses.
 They replace both the string-keyed `ResourceMap`/`keyof` machinery and the string-channel event bus with something strictly better: `getResource.<HierarchicalGrid>()` cannot be misspelled.
 - **Value type classes as Map keys** are resolved by the keyed collections section: value type keys compare structurally with SameValueZero and are copied into the collection on insert, so the archetype index is a `Map.<BitSet, Archetype>` and `toKey()` is deleted.
 The copy-in rule also means `#getOrCreateArchetype` can hand its working mask straight to `set` without defensively copying it first.